bgrolleman/wordpress-docker-development-script/README.md

 This is a wordpress develoment environment that uses Docker to build a test setup to run code against.

-The root of the project is used as the theme
+I mostly wanted a very simple setup that would use the official mysql and wordpress containers and that would use my current directory as theme root.

+If you do not change the dev file then the wp-content/themes/wpdev and wp-content/plugins/wpdev point to your local environment.

+In short, . is mounted as /srv in docker and symlink is setup to point to this directory.

+Feedback welcome

 ## Usage
 1. Copy "dev" to your project (theme/plugin dir)